 More House,Heslington, York, YO10 5DX

-The next Carmelite group 'Stage' will take place between 19th and 24th May 2013.
+The next Carmelite group 'Stage' will take place between 20th and 28th May 2016.
+Further information available here

 Further sources of information